Chandler C. Cohagen: Early life

 Cohagen was born on April 24, 1889, in Pierson, Iowa near Sioux City.
 He was educated in Le Mars, Iowa, and he moved to Billings, Montana with his family in 1907.
 He graduated from the University of Michigan in 1915.
 While he was at UM, he co-founded the Alpha Rho Chi fraternity.

 Career

-Cohagen became an architect in Great Falls, Montana in 1915, when he co-founded the firm of Mclver, Cohagen and Marshall with Angus Vaughn McIver and Walter Vancleve Marshall.
-He spent most of his life in Billings, where he served on the city council from 1925 to 1927.
+Cohagen became an architect in Great Falls in 1915, when he co-founded the firm of McIver, Cohagen and Marshall with Angus Vaughn McIver and Walter Vancleve Marshall, returning to Billings shortly thereafter.
+Marshall left the partnership in 1919 and in 1936 Cohagen and McIver, who had remained in Great Falls, dissolved their partnership.
+Cohagen spent most of his life in Billings, where he served on the city council from 1925 to 1927.

 Cohagen designed around 200 buildings in Montana over the course of his career.
-In 1930, he redesigned the Oliver Building, which is listed on the National Register of Historic Places.
-He designed the new and current Montana Governor's Residence in 1959.
+Major projects included McMullen Hall (1935) of Montana State University Billings, the former Billings City Hall (1940), Yellowstone County Courthouse (1958) and the current Montana Governor's Residence (1959).

-Cohagen became a fellow of the American Institute of Architects in 1951.
+Cohagen was a member of the Montana Board of Architects, which regulates the profession in the state, from 1925 to 1962, variously filling the roles of secretary, vice-president and president.
+In 1958 he joined the board of National Council of Architectural Registration Boards (1958), which coordinates the activities of such boards.
+He served two terms as first and second vice president and as president for the year 1963.
+Cohagen became a Fellow of the American Institute of Architects in 1951.